Rajeev-singh-git/Java_Interview_Question/JavaCore/src/Oops_README.md

 ## Polymorphism concept

+Polymorphism, meaning "many forms," is a powerful concept in Java that allows you to treat objects of different types in the same way.
+It enhances code flexibility and reusability, making your programs cleaner and more efficient.

+There are two main types of polymorphism in Java: compile-time polymorphism (also known as static or method overloading) and runtime polymorphism (also known as dynamic or method overriding).

+1. **Compile-time Polymorphism (Method Overloading):**
+    - Method overloading occurs when a class has multiple methods with the same name but different parameters (number, type, or order of parameters).
+    - The decision on which method to call is made at compile time based on the method signature.
+    - Example:

+    ```java

+    public class Calculator {
+        public int add(int a, int b) {
+            return a + b;
+        }

+        public double add(double a, double b) {
+            return a + b;
+        }
+    }

+    ```

+   In this example, there are two **`add`** methods with different parameter types, allowing the same method name to be used for both integers and doubles.

+   Method resolution in method overloading is determined at compile-time based on the reference type of the object (also known as static or compile-time polymorphism).
+This means that the compiler decides which method to call by examining the reference type of the object at compile time.

 In an interface, the JVM determines the exact method to call based on the object's type at runtime, not the reference type.

 ```java